microsoft/flashcards-workshop/workshop.md

 ## Create a Microsoft Fabric Workspace

-**Microsoft Fabric** -  You will use Microsoft Fabric to create a Lakehouse, run the notebooks, and create the Data pipeline that will copy your flashcard content to your Azure Storage account.
+**Microsoft Fabric Workspace** -  You will use Microsoft Fabric to create a Lakehouse, run the provided notebook code, and create the Data pipeline that will copy your flashcard content to your Azure Storage account.
+The workspace provides a collaborative environment within the Microsoft Fabric platform where you can organize, manage, and share data-related assets.

-1. Access your Fabric instance by visiting https://app.fabric.microsoft.com, login with your credentials, and create a new Fabric-enabled workspace for this workshop.
+1. Access your Fabric instance by visiting [Microsoft Fabric online](https://app.fabric.microsoft.com), login with your credentials, and create a new Fabric-enabled workspace for this workshop.
 To accomplish this, on the home screen, select `New Workspace`, provide a value for `Name`, and ensure after expanding the `Advanced` section that you have selected a License mode that support creation of Fabric items as shown, then select `Apply`.

 ![Screenshot showing steps to create a workspace in Microsoft Fabric](assets/fabric-create-workspace.png)

-## Create a Lakehouse
+## Create a Lakehouse in Microsoft Fabric

 **Lakehouse in Microsoft Fabric** - A lakehouse in Microsoft Fabric is a data architecture platform designed to store, manage, and analyze both structured and unstructured data in a single location.